LArSoft/larsoft.github.io/LArSoftWiki/Developing_With_LArSoft.md

 LArSoft currently supports the platforms listed [here](Supported_platforms). **Users who wish to develop on an unsupported platform may use** [a container approach](Developing_LArSoft_with_Containers).

+## Compilers and language standards

+Standard builds of LArSoft use the gcc and clang compilers, where the latter is used primarily to ensure language standards compliance.
+The versions of these compilers changes from time to time.
+Please refer to the distribution manifest for a particular release.
+The manifests files can be accessed by drilling down on the [LArSoft bundles page on SciSoft.fnal.gov](https://scisoft.fnal.gov/scisoft/bundles/larsoft)

+The language standard for all LArSoft code is C++20.

 ## Designing

 To design LArSoft code, it's important to understand the core LArSoft suite and all the components used by it.
 Reference the items below when designing new software.